livingdocsIO/documentation/guides/image-services.md

 The `host` is simply where your imgix images are served from.
 If `preferWebp` is set to `true` Livingdocs will pass the `auto=format` parameter (https://docs.imgix.com/apis/url/auto).
+When the optional property `secureToken` is set, the images are [secured](https://docs.imgix.com/setup/securing-images).

 #### Backwards compatible image rendering server config